 The Nuke D 29er comes equipped with Altus at the front and rear as derailleurs.
 These are 2nd in hierarchy from the bottom in the Shimano MTB gearing line.
 During the test ride these gears did perform well and without any lags and glitches.
 But there was a time on slightly longer/flatter patches when we felt the need for a slightly quicker gear transmission and a Shimano Acera at least at the rear could have helped bridge this gap.
 Considering the price of this MTB it is reasonable to expect a minimum of Shimano Acera at both the front and back.

-The stopping power on the Firefox Nuke D 29er is taken care of by a pair of Tektro mechanical disc brakes.
+The stopping power on the Firefox Nuke D 29er is taken care of by a pair of Tektro hydraulic disc brakes.
 During the test ride these brakes were amazing to use.
 They were both reactive and balanced making them safe to use on the roughest and toughest of trails.
 The brake levers were easy to engage.

 The Zoom alloy 660mm wide handlebar on this hardtail MTB was wide enough to give good control of the bicycle on trails.
 But the slight raise from the middle could have been avoided, as a totally flat conventional MTB handlebar would have complimented the other performance-focused components on this bike.